As amended as amended by the NPPA Board of Directors on July 22, 2017

 - Strive by example and influence to maintain the spirit and high standards expressed in this code.
 When confronted with situations in which the proper action is not clear, seek the counsel of those who exhibit the highest standards of the profession.
 Visual journalists should continuously study their craft and the ethics that guide it.

-- USA: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont
+USA: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont

-- Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia, West Virginia
+Delaware, District of Columbia, Maryland, southern New Jersey, Pennsylvania, Virginia, West Virginia

-- USA: Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee
+USA: Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina

 Election of Regional Chairs Representative

-The Regional Chairs Representative and Associate Regional Chairs Representative shall be elected in April by a simple majority of votes from Regional Chairs and Associate Chairs, and shall serve a one-year term.
+The Regional Chairs Representative and Associate Regional Chairs Representative shall be elected in the first quarter of the year by a simple majority of votes from Regional Chairs and Associate Regional Chairs, and shall serve a one-year term.

-A vacancy of the Regional Chairs Representative shall be filled by a majority vote of the Regional chairs.
+A vacancy of the Regional Chairs Representative or Associate Regional Chairs Representative shall be filled by a majority vote of the Regional Chairs and Associate Regional Chairs.

 Board of Directors

 The Board of Directors shall consist of six (6) Elected Directors (elected by the national membership), three (3) Appointed Directors (appointed by the President), the Regional Chairs Representative and the National Officers.
-Each Elected Director shall serve a staggered three-year term or until her/his successor is elected.
-Elections shall be held annually to fill the two expired terms.
+Each Elected Director shall serve a staggered three-year term or until their successor is elected.
+Elections shall be held annually to fill the two expiring terms.
+Elected and Appointed Directors shall receive no compensation for their service except for reimbursement of expenses approved for the execution of the duties common to all Board members.
+The Executive Director shall serve as an ex officio member of the Board and may participate in debate and make motions, but may not vote.

-To be eligible for election as an Elected Director, a member must be a Professional or Student member in good standing prior to being nominated.
+To be eligible for election as an Elected Director, a candidate must be a member in good standing prior to being nominated.

-There shall always be six (6) elected Board members, in addition to National Officers.
-A vacancy that exists upon the resignation or upon removal from office of an Elected Director.
-Such a vacancy on the Board of Directors shall be filled by the Board of Directors.
+There shall always be six (6) Elected Directors in addition to the National Officers.
+A vacancy that exists due to an Elected Director’s resignation or removal from office shall be filled by the Board of Directors.

 Eligibility for Appointed Directors

-NPPA Members and the Board of Directors shall receive written Notice of Meeting from the National Secretary at least 30 days in advance of said meeting.
+NPPA Members and the Board of Directors shall be sent a Notice of Meeting by the Executive Director at least 30 days in advance of the Annual Meeting.
 The Notice of Meeting may, but is not required to, include a draft Agenda.
-The Notice of Meeting shall state the date, time and place of said meeting.
-Directors shall receive the agenda, resolutions, reports, budgets, and any other materials at least 15 days in advance of a meeting.
+The Notice of Meeting shall include the date, time, place of the Annual Meeting, and solicit from members in good standing their submission of resolutions, their input on issues concerning the association, and their nominations for any elections.
+Directors shall receive the agenda, resolutions, reports, budgets, and any other materials at least one week in advance of the Annual Meeting.
+For Special Meetings scheduled less than 30 days in advance, notice shall be given to all members as soon as the meeting is scheduled, stating the purpose of the Special Meeting.
+In the absence of emergency situations, it is not reasonable to schedule Special Meetings less than one week in advance.

-A quorum of the Board of Directors shall consist of a majority of the Elected Directors, but at no time less than three Elected Directors.
+A Quorum of the Board of Directors shall consist of a majority of the Directors but at no time less than three of the Elected Directors.

 Election of National Officers

-The President and Vice President shall be elected by the Board of Directors and shall serve one-year terms or until their successor is elected.
-The Secretary and Treasurer shall be elected by the Board of Directors in alternate years, and shall serve two-year terms, or until their successor is elected.
+The President and Vice President shall be elected by the Board of Directors and shall serve one-year terms or until their successors are elected.
+The Secretary and Treasurer shall be elected by the Board of Directors in alternate years and shall serve two-year terms, or until their successors are elected.
 National officers may not vote in the elections of national officers.

-A vacancy shall exist upon the resignation of an officer or upon removal from office.
-A vacancy in the office of President, Treasurer, Vice-president, Secretary, or Immediate Past President shall be filled by majority vote of the Board of Directors.
-National Officers thus elected shall serve the unexpired term.
+A vacancy shall exist upon the resignation of an officer or upon removal his/her office.
+A vacancy in the office of President, Treasurer, Vice-president, Secretary or Immediate Past President shall be filled by majority vote of the Board of Directors.
+National Officers thus elected shall serve the remainder of the resigned or removed officeholder’s term.
 National officers may not vote in the vacancy elections of national officers.

 The Executive Committee is empowered to act on behalf of the Board of Directors during the intervals between meetings of the Board of Directors.

-The executive committee shall be composed of the National Officers: President, Treasurer, Vice President, Secretary, Regional Chairs Representative and Immediate Past-President.
-The Executive Director shall serve as ex-officio member of the committee.
+The Executive Committee shall be composed of the National Officers and the Regional Chairs Representative.
+The Executive Director shall serve as an ex officio member of the committee and may participate in debate and make motions, but may not vote.

 The Executive Committee shall convene upon the call of the President or the call of any three members of the Executive Committee.

-The quorum of the Executive Committee shall be a majority of the National Officers.
+The quorum of the Executive Committee shall be a majority of the committee members.

-- Furthers the NPPA’s mission of advancing photojournalism by addressing local and federal issues that affect our members’ ability to provide the public with news images.
-This committee also assists the NPPA President in issuing statements and forming positions regarding problems and issues faced by photojournalists and the industry as a whole.
+Advocacy Committee: Furthers the NPPA’s mission of advancing visual journalism by addressing local and federal issues that affect our members’ ability to provide the public with news images.
+This committee also assists the NPPA President in issuing statements and forming positions regarding problems and issues faced by visual journalists and the industry as a whole.

-- Oversees all internal and external communications including the overall web site, newsletters, marketing and PR activity.
-This committee will also be responsible for internal communications between committees, the board and staff.
+Communications Committee: Contributes to internal and external communications including the content of the website, newsletters, social media, content strategy, marketing and PR activity.
+This committee will be responsible for updating news about, or surrounding, its members.
 This committee will be assigned one board liaison and one staff liaison.
-Ideally it will include the chairs of subordinate committees.
+Ideally, it will include the chairs of subordinate committees.

-- Oversees the implementation and long range planning of educational events, services and content.
+Education Committee: Oversees the implementation and long-range planning of educational events, services and content.
 This committee will be assigned one board liaison and one staff liaison.
-Ideally it will include the chairs of each of the educational events.
+It will include a rotating liaison from the Events Chairs to represent NPPA's educational events.

-- Oversees the preparation of the annual budget, the financial performance of the association throughout the fiscal year, and the financial feasibility of any new proposals that would alter the spending/revenue of the association.
-This committee will also be responsible for overseeing the implementation of the annual audit.
+Finance Committee: Oversees the preparation of the annual budget, the financial performance of the association throughout the fiscal year, and the financial feasibility of any new proposals that would alter the spending/revenue of the association.
+This committee will also be responsible for overseeing the implementation of the annual review.
 This committee will be assigned one board liaison (Treasurer, who will also act as chair) and one staff liaison.

-- The President will appoint ad hoc committee chairs.
+Ad-Hoc Committees/Task Forces: The President will appoint ad hoc committee chairs.
 Chair and committee service terms are not limited but may be changed at the will of the President.
 Ad hoc committees will meet as needed.
 Liaisons are optional, as assigned by President.
 All committees are required to report to the Board (in writing) and other committees after each meeting.
 In the case that an ad hoc committee does not meet formally in the course of a year it will be required to submit an annual report.
+The task force is assigned a specific task and when that task is completed, the task force dissolves.

-- Each Standing Committee may have as many subcommittees as appropriate.
+Subcommittees: Each Standing Committee may have as many subcommittees as appropriate.
 New subcommittees are created by the Executive Committee.
 Each Subcommittee will be designated to a Standing Committee.
-The Chair of a Subcommittee is appointed by the appropriate Standing Committee Chair, and any Subcommittee meetings will be reported to the Standing Committee Chair (in writing.)
+The Chair of a Subcommittee is appointed by the appropriate Standing Committee Chair, and any Subcommittee meetings will be reported to the Standing Committee Chair (in writing).

 The Board of Directors shall have the authority to employ an Executive Director and determine the salary and size of his/her staff.

-Robert's Rules of Order, Newly Revised shall govern the association in any areas not otherwise dictated in the Bylaws, Policies & Procedures, or other governing documents.
+The current edition of Roberts Rules of Order, Newly Revised shall guide the association in any areas not dictated by these Bylaws, NPPA’s Policies & Procedures, NPPA’s Standing Rules, and the non-profit corporation laws of the State of New York.